monadic/traderx/README.md

 # TraderX - ConfigHub Deployment

-A ConfigHub-native deployment of FINOS TraderX sample trading application, demonstrating the [DevOps as Apps](https://github.com/monadic/devops-as-apps-project) pattern.
+A ConfigHub-native deployment of FINOS TraderX sample trading application, using the patterns tested in [DevOps as Apps](https://github.com/monadic/devops-as-apps-project).

 ## 🎯 Overview

 This repository shows how to deploy the [FINOS TraderX](https://github.com/finos/traderX) sample trading application using ConfigHub instead of traditional kubectl/Tilt approaches.
 TraderX consists of 8 microservices that simulate a trading platform.

-**Key Benefits:**
+**ConfigHub Patterns:**
-- ✅ **ConfigHub-native deployment** - No kubectl, pure `cub unit apply`
+- ✅ **ConfigHub-native deployment** - Use `cub unit apply` instead of kubectl
 - ✅ **Environment hierarchy** - Dev → Staging → Prod with push-upgrade
-- ✅ **ConfigHub workers** - Replace Tilt for auto-deployment
+- ✅ **ConfigHub workers** - auto-deployment (replaces Tilt)
-- ✅ **DevOps as Apps ready** - Integrates with drift-detector, cost-optimizer
 - ✅ **Full audit trail** - Every config change tracked in ConfigHub

 ## 📦 Services